 One caveat is that you shouldn't let small children sleep with a dog.
 A child may not recognise an animal’s warning signals and could be frightened if the dog suddenly barks.
 Always supervise your dog when small children are around.

-3. They’ll never go back to a dog bed
+3. They'll never go back to their dog bed

 In all of this, the most important consideration is that your dog should fit into your house rules.
 Whether you want your hound in or out of the bedroom at night, you need to train your dog so they understand what you want them to do.

 Dogs respond well to rules and boundaries.
-Even if you do decide to let them sleep in the bedroom or on the bed, give them a clear command that shows they have your permission.
+Even if you do decide to let your pup sleep in the bedroom or on the bed, give them a clear command that shows they have your permission.

-- Have some tasty treats ready in your pocket.
+- Have your dogs favourite treats ready in your pocket.

 - Practise a few more times with your dog on the lead.

-Train your dog to stay off the bed
+How to train your dog to stay off your bed